mbrainar/python-lesson/lesson2/README.md

 would not make sense.
 For example, you can add 1 + 2; but you cannot add 1 + the letter "a".

-There are 5 standard data types:
+There are 6 standard data types:

+1. Boolean

+    Boolean data has 2 options, it can only be True or False.

-1. Numbers
+2. Numbers

     Numbers can be one of two types: